nalexn/ViewInspector/README.md

 #### 1. Verify the view's inner state

-You can dig into the hierarchy and read actual state values on any SwiftUI View:
+You can dig into the hierarchy and read the actual state values on any SwiftUI View:

 ```swift
 func testVStackOfTexts() throws {